Mets fire pitching coach Dave Eiland, bullpen c...

 - News Article

-The Mets have fired pitching coach Dave Eiland and bullpen coach Chuck Hernandez, a source confirmed.
+The Mets made a major change to their coaching staff on Thursday, firing pitching coach Dave Eiland and bullpen coach Chuck Hernandez.

 Tweets